stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 - Direct access to the core API of pdf.js (including TypeScript definition files)
 - The ability to deactivate (i.e. hide) every button, menu item, and the context menu
 - Color theming
-- And to customize the toolbars, the side bar, and the menus according to your needs.
+- And customizing the toolbars, the side bar, and the menus according to your needs.

-Not to mention the ability to display PDF files, running on a customized version of Mozilla's pdf.js 2.13, released in February 2022.
-If you're the daring one, you can also use the developer version 2.14.
+Not to mention the ability to display PDF files, running on a customized version of Mozilla's pdf.js 3.5, released in April 2023.
+If you're the daring one, you can also use the developer version 3.6.
 It's bleeding edge, so use it at own risk.
 Basically, the bleeding edge version helps me because I can add Mozilla's latest improvements in frequent, small increments.
 But every once in a while, it contains a feature you may need, so feel free to use it.
 I don't encourage using the "bleeding edge" branch in production, but most of the time, the quality is production-ready.

 ## Alternatives